schnellecom/flux_led/README.md

 * Initial administration to set up WiFi SSID and passphrase/key.
 * Remote access administration
 * Music-relating pulsing.
-This feature isn't so impressive on the Magic Home app, and looks like it might be a bit of work.
+This feature isn't so impressive on the Magic Home app, and looks like it might be a bit of work. (not missing anymore ;) )

 ##### Cool feature:
 * Specify colors with names or web hex values.
 Requires that python "webcolors"